barrucadu/roll20-character-sheets/mongoose-traveller-2e/README.markdown

 - All the tabs have been rearranged
 - The history section has been expanded
 - There's a single list for skills
+- Ship sheet is pretty basic

 ### Omissions

 - Psionics, as I don't use them in my games.
 - Study Periods, as I use the experience points system instead.
-- NPC and Ship sheets, this is just a PC sheet.
+- NPC sheet